Rebuilding the team culture at Santa Monica College

 We’re always striving to have more efficient practices, more polish in our performance and we’re more demanding of what we want.
 I keep reminding our coaches why we’re successful.
 You have to recruit good players and good people, care about them and coach them well.

 You also have to remind a team to take one play at a time and one game at a time.
 We refuse to talk about the next game until it’s time to prepare for them.
-The players laugh and reporters shake their head when I have to be reminded after games who our next opponent is, but I refuse to move past our current matchup, even as reporters start to anticipate big games on the schedule.
+The players laugh and reporters shake their head when I need to be reminded who our next opponent is.
+But I refuse to move past our current matchup, even as reporters start to anticipate big games on the schedule.
 After all, it’s not about them.
 It’s about us.
 It’s about fulfilling our potential individually and collectively and playing with the right energy for each other.

 That’s our formula, and that’s how we do it.
 We have a plan, we work that plan and we’ve created a championship culture at SMC.